ormandi/Gossip-Learning-Framework/README.md

     gossipLearning.models.learning.P2Pegasos:
     0.0     0.0     0.0     0.0

-The first column represents the iteration number, anfter that the mean error rate with its deviation, minimum and maximum.
+The first column represents the iteration number, after that the mean error rate with its deviation, minimum and maximum.
 Of course here were evaluated only one model, so the error deviation is 0 and the mean, min and max are equals.
 But in P2P setting they can give important information.

-* __runnig a P2P simulation__
+* __running a P2P simulation__
 `java -cp $classpath peersim.Simulator res/config/configFile`
  * use the `P2PLearning.txt` configuration file.
  * with network failures use the `P2PLearningFailures.txt` configuration file